-The Treasury Department's daily statement showed Tuesay that total outstanding public debt stands at $22.01 trillion.
+The Treasury Department's daily statement showed Tuesday that total outstanding public debt stands at $22.01 trillion.
 It stood at $19.95 trillion when President Donald Trump took office on Jan.
 20, 2017.

-The debt figure has been rising at a faster pace following passage of Trump's $1.5 trillion tax cut in December 2017 and action by Congress last year to increase spending on domestic and military programs.
+The debt figure has been accelerating since the passage of Trump's $1.5 trillion tax cut in December 2017 and action by Congress last year to increase spending on domestic and military programs.

 Michael Peterson, head of the Peter G. Peterson Foundation, says "our growing national debt matters because it threatens the economic future of every American."